openprovider/Openprovider-WHMCS-domains/docs/TLD_Pricing_sync_Utility.md

 2. Navigate to `modules/registrars/openprovider/cron`
 3. Execute `php -d max_execution_time=0 DownloadTldPrices.php`

-_Replace php with the correct path if needed_

 ### Using Cron
 The cron method can be used when you do not have SSH access.
-Once the cron has been executed, make sure to disable the cron.
-Otherwise, you may overload the Openprovider API with chance of reduced access.
+Once the cron has been executed, you may want to either remove the cron task, since it is a memory intensive task for your WHMCS server.

 Set the cron job to run in 5 minutes from your current time.
 In this example, we are assuming that it is 13:10.
 This means that the cron should run at 13:15.
 By using 5 minutes, we ensure that we have plenty of time to save before the cron should run.